-In the summer of 2021, The Centre for Active Travel graduate assistant Sabat Ismail conducted a scan of community initiatives addressing transport poverty and increasing modal choices across Canada.
+In the summer of 2021, TCAT Mobilizing Justice graduate assistant Sabat Ismail conducted a scan of community initiatives addressing transport poverty and increasing modal choices across Canada.
 This scan included detailed web searches deploying multiple combinations of keywords and phrases covering modes, places and sections (i.e. “Hamilton LRT advocates”), as well as a news media search.
-Working with MJ co-leads Nancy Smith Lea of TCAT and Dr. Meghan Winters of SFU, Sabat compiled every identified initiative into a database that documents each initiative’s location, host organizations, collaborators, focuses, programing, projects, and website.
-The team also developed a final report documenting their findings.
+Working with Mobilizing Justice co-leads Nancy Smith Lea of TCAT and Dr. Meghan Winters of SFU, Sabat compiled every identified initiative into a database that documents each initiative’s location, host organizations, collaborators, focuses, programing, projects, and website.

-The team identified 245 community initiatives across the country.
+There were 245 community initiatives identified across the country.
 These initiatives were concentrated most heavily in Ontario (38%) and Quebec (20%), though the author also found substantial activity in the Prairies (16%), Atlantic Canada (9%), and British Columbia (14%).
-Most initiatives also focused on cycling or active travel generally (see image below).
+Most initiatives also focused on cycling or active transportation generally (see image below).

 - Creating Accessible Neighbourhoods (CAN): an organization created by and for people with disabilities in Metro Vancouver focusing on accessibility, community outreach, and advocacy related to public transit.

 - Ikwe Safe Rides: a Winnipeg-based non-profit through which women volunteer drivers provide a safe alternative taxi service for Indigenous women and children.